johntyree/rio/README.md

 Configuration
 -------------

-Edit `config.py` to list the `STREAMS` and `AD_TITLES` that you know already.
+Edit `config_data.json` to list the `stream`s and `ad`s that you know already.
-As you hear an ad playing, note the title displayed and add it to `AD_TITLES`.
+As you hear an ad playing, note the title displayed and add it to `ad[network]` .
+Rio will automatically flag a title if it looks too short to be a song.
 Over time, Rio will learn when to switch stations.

 Running